| NWS Week of Service Main Web Page | |

 |

-During September, NWS Fort Worth/Dallas along with the West Gulf RFC, and Fort Worth CWSU will be holding a food drive for the Tarrant Area Food Bank.
+During September, NWS Fort Worth/Dallas along with the West Gulf RFC, and Fort Worth CWSU held a food drive for the Tarrant Area Food Bank, a local food pantry that services portions of the DFW Metroplex.
+They collected 287 lbs. of canned and non-perishable food items.

 |